CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 +++
 ### TO BE EXACT: "PENCITRAAN 2.0"

 - Blog your learning experience, but don’t look like you are learning.
 Make it look like you are teaching.
-And yes, in English please…
+And yes, in English please|
 - For programmer, active in StackOverflow either asking or answering. |
 - For programmer, commit your code in Github.
 For designer, show case your design in dribble.com, deviantart.com, etc. |